House of the National Assembly, Belgrade: History

-Construction began on 27 August 1907, when the building's cornerstone was laid in the presence of Peter I of Serbia, George, Crown Prince of Serbia, members of parliament and the diplomatic corps.
+Construction began on 27 August 1907, when the building's cornerstone was laid in the presence of King Peter I, Crown Prince George, members of parliament and the diplomatic corps.
 Its charter, sealed in the cornerstone during the ceremony, bore the names of the king, the metropolitan, and chief architect Jovan Ilkić.
-Construction was overseen by Belgrade contractor Vasa Tešić.
-It was delayed until the end of World War I, with only the first floor completed.
-Construction was influenced by the formation of the Kingdom of Yugoslavia, which required the project to be modified.
+Construction lasted until 1936, interrupted by the Balkan Wars, World War I, and the Great Depression.
+The first floor completed before the outbreak of the World War I. Original project of Jovan Ilkić was slightly revised because of the formation of the Kingdom of Yugoslavia since its constitution mandated a bicameral (instead of unicameral) legislature.
 After Ilkić's death in 1917 his son, Ministry of Construction architect Pavle Ilkić, led the project.
 His duties included making the required changes and completing the original design.
 Construction continued from 1920 to 1926, when it was again suspended.
-A decision about the next phase was made after the death of Alexander I of Yugoslavia in 1934, when the contractor became Ministry of Construction chief architect Nikolaj Krasnov (1864–1939).
-Krasnov's thirty years of experience in public-building design (giving him the titles of Architect of the Russian Imperial Court and "the academician of architecture") led to his invitation to work on important buildings in the Serbian capital, and he provided details of the interior.
-The National Assembly was dedicated on 18 October 1936 in the presence of Peter II of Yugoslavia, after 29 years of construction.
-The first governmental session was held two days later, and by the end of the year the building was fully completed.
+A decision about the next phase was made after the assassination of King Alexander I in 1934.
+Its interior, completed in 1938, was designed by Russian architect Nikolay Krasnov who designed every detail: chandeliers, lamps, handles, windows, and furniture.
+The House of the National Assembly was dedicated on 18 October 1936 in the presence of King Peter II, after 29 years of construction.
+The first plenary session of the parliament was held two days later, and by the end of the year the building was fully completed.
+A sculpture by Toma Rosandić, Igrali se konji vrani (Play by Black Horses), was installed in front of the building in 1939.